-Your fitness plan often informs your diet plan.
+Your fitness plan often informs your diet plan and a nutrition guide is a great place to start.
 This is because different activities have different demands on your body.
 If you want to lose body fat for instance, your diet plan will be different from one who wants to do strength training.

 What Are Your Goals?

 Fitness activities are geared towards specific goals.
 These goals determine the type and amount of food you eat.
 For instance, if you might want to add more muscle, you will need to eat more protein foods.
 If you want to lose weight, staying away from fatty foods and simple carbohydrates might help you cut some weight.
 Being fully aware of your goals is the first step to an effective diet plan for your fitness routine.

 There is always a diet plan for everyone.
 A healthy diet will nourish and keep your body healthy, in addition to giving you all the necessary energy to keep up with your fitness exercises.
 When determining what to add in your diet, consider the following:

 The first meal of the day is the most important.
 If you skip breakfast, especially on exercise days, you might feel drained, lethargic and lightheaded.
 According to advice from Karen Threlkel, a naturopathic physician and a nutritionist, simple carbohydrates for breakfast can give you a much-needed energy boost but you will feel hungry sooner.
 Protein and fiber in your breakfast will satiate you longer and give you the energy required for fitness exercises.

 Simple carbohydrates, especially those processed and with added sugar should be avoided.
 Instead choose foods with complex carbohydrates such as whole grains, vegetables and beans.